mozilla/kitsune/docs/development.md

 # Changes that involve new Python dependencies

+!!! warning

+    This section of documentation may be outdated.

 All python dependencies have an associated hash (or several) that are checked at download time.
-This ensures malicious code doesn\'t sneak in through dependencies being hacked, and also makes sure we always get the exact code we developed against.
+This ensures malicious code doesn't sneak in through dependencies being hacked, and also makes sure we always get the exact code we developed against.
 Changes in dependencies, malicious or not, will set off red flags and require human intervention.